 Millions of self-employed people call home their place of business.
 Want to join them?
 Below is a list of online business opportunities you can take advantage of from the comfort of home.

 Take Josh Pigford, founder of Baremetrics (a SaaS company) and Cedar + Sail (a handmade homewares online shop), for example.
-What started as a side project quickly became a profitable online business opportunity to stimulate his creative side and sell products he makes by hand.
+What started as a part-time business idea quickly became a profitable opportunity to stimulate his creative side and sell products he makes by hand.